BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 She is the one who crafts aesthetic symbols, setting the stage for a possible future.
 The approach should involve neither prejudice nor antagonism, but rather sincere engagement with technology and its creators.
 After all, the artifacts of our past aren't natural occurrences but are crafted by people.
-Yet, what has transpired and what will occur are guided by the horizon of possibility, which is *enframed* (gestellt) by technology and unveiled by artistic works.
+Yet, what has transpired and what will occur are guided by the horizon of possibilities, which is *enframed* (gestellt) by technology and unveiled by artistic works.

 Our thought process should acknowledge the *challenge* posed by technology.
 We must enter the realm where things can show themselves to us truthfully in a manner not limited to the technological.